kaustubhgupta/PortfolioFy/README.md

 - You only need to have a GitHub personal access token which can be obtained by going to Settings > Developer Settings > Personal Access Tokens.
 Generate a new token and give atleast give this much permisions:
 <div align="center"> <img src="./images/config.PNG" align="center"> </div>

-*Note: If you give personal repositores access then they will be added to the sections but their links will not work*
+*Note: If you give personal repositories access then they will be added to the sections but their links will not work*

 ## Installation

-Create a new folder called  `.github/worflows/update.yml`, file name is your choice.
+Create a new folder called  `.github/workflows/update.yml`, file name is your choice.
 Paste the following starter code:

 ```yml
 name: Latest portfolio